Diagnostic Imaging Subsidy Program

 How much rebate will I receive once approved for the diagnostic imaging subsidy?

-Confirmation of acceptance into the Diagnostic Imaging Subsidy Program from Racing Victoria makes the owner or trainer eligible to recoup 50 per cent of their costs (a potential saving of up to $1600) when accessing diagnostic imaging technology, including scintigraphy (bone scanning), magnetic resonance imaging (MRI) (high field/standing) and computed tomography (CT) for the nominated horse through the participating practice.
+Confirmation of acceptance into the Diagnostic Imaging Subsidy Program from Racing Victoria makes the owner or trainer eligible to recoup 50 per cent of their costs (a potential saving of up to $1750) when accessing diagnostic imaging technology, including scintigraphy (bone scanning), magnetic resonance imaging (MRI) (high field/standing), computed tomography (CT) and positive emission tomography (PET) for the nominated horse through the participating practice.

 Can I access the subsidy multiple times for imaging on the same horse?